indy728/opus1-movie-list/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Use 'npm start' to create GraphQL server and launch the app on port 4000.
+Use 'npm start' to create GraphQL server and launch the app.

+Navigate to the directed local address in browser as specified in terminal to view the app.

 Primary queries and base styling complete.